Pillars of Excellence

 These acquisitions rounded out the JE Dunn Construction Company team.
 In 2012, we were ranked the twelfth largest general building company in the United States.

 Today, JE Dunn Construction is a leading provider of construction management services, design-build, and integrated project delivery.
-Our time honored tradition of delivering construction in a manner exceeding the expectation of clients holds true, and our client relationships are always our utmost priority.
+Its time honored tradition of delivering construction in a manner exceeding the expectation of clients holds true.
+We look forward to coming years as we give and grow into the 21st century.

 Rankings & Revenue

 JE Dunn Construction is ranked consistently among the top contractors nationwide in several specialty areas.
-These rankings, based on 2013 revenues, are provided by Engineering News-Record (ENR) magazine.
+These rankings for 2014, based on 2013 revenues, are provided by Engineering News-Record (ENR) magazine.

 the support of the Dunn Family Foundation, JE Dunn supported more than 300 philanthropies last year.
 JE Dunn has created an environment for employees which encourages them to get involved in the communities in which they live and work.
 We aren't just dedicated to building buildings, we are committed to building better communities.